localgeohistoryproject/open-data/README.md

 The TSV files were created using the [PostgreSQL COPY function](https://www.postgresql.org/docs/15/sql-copy.html) in the Text Format.
 Each file corresponds with a PostgreSQL table in the application.

+Because TSV files do not use quotation marks to escape fields containing tabs, the **String delimiter** option in LibreOffice Calc or the **Text qualifier** option in Microsoft Excel must be left blank to ensure the file imports accurately.

 An extra header line containing column names is included in each file to facilitate use in other applications.
 When the data is imported using the build process in the [Application repository](https://github.com/markconnellypro/local-geohistory-project), this line is removed automatically; however, manual data imports into PostgreSQL require manual removals of these lines.

 ## Metadata